 In the morning, head to Belém.
 There are a few big sights to see here: Jerónimos Monastery, Belém Tower, and the amazing views from the Monument of Discoveries.
 Top it off with a sweet treat, snacking on Pastel de Nata from the restaurant with the original recipe.

 Start at Jerónimos Monastery, getting here at or a little before opening time.
 This monastery is one of the most popular places to visit in Lisbon so lines can be very long.
-Then visit Belém Tower, the Monument of Discoveries, and Fabrica de Pasteis de Belém.
+Then visit Belém Tower, the Monument to the Discoveries, and Fabrica de Pasteis de Belém.

 Jerónimos Monastery